-March 2015 marks the end of Cherry Hill Seminary's eighth year as a public nonprofit educational institution (and going on twenty years since our founding as a private teaching effort).
+March 2016 marks the end of Cherry Hill Seminary's tenth year as a public nonprofit educational institution (and going on twenty years since our founding as a private teaching effort).
 It has been my honor to serve as director since January 2008.
 Like a garden, we have flourished in the fertile soil found among those who hunger for knowledge.
 Nowhere else can one find Cherry Hill Seminary's unique blend of reasoned inquiry, educational resources and nurturing relationships in a learning community.

-The Cherry Hill Seminary community is poised to address the needs presented by our constantly-changing communities.
-We have assembled the finest faculty available, followed closely by the caliber of our students.
-We are proud of exciting developments in our programming - conferences designed for leaders in local communities, a new cutting-edge academic symposium, one-time topical lectures, a print course designed for incarcerated Pagans, and a new and improved Moodle classroom interface.
+The Cherry Hill Seminary community is poised to address the needs presented by our constantlychanging communities.
+We have assembled the finest faculty available, rivaled closely by the caliber of our students.
+We continue to develop unique programming -certificates in leadership, military chaplaincy and environmental leadership, for example, annual conferences, one-time topical lectures, the Pagan Life Academy print course designed for incarcerated Pagans, and more.